Euclidean plane and its relatives; a minimalist introduction: Axioms

-Note that the center of absolute is fixed by the corresponding motion.
-It follows that this motion gives also a motion of h-plane; in particular the h-triangles $\triangle_h OBC$ and $\triangle_h OB'C'$ are h-congruent.
+Note that the center of the absolute is fixed by the corresponding motion.
+It follows that this motion gives also a motion of the h-plane; in particular, the h-triangles $\triangle_h P Q R$ and $\triangle_h P' Q R'$ are h-congruent. \qeds